Fdevmsy/Multiview_3D_Skeleton_Fusion/README.md

 ### Introduction

-Python scripts for multi-view 3D skeletons fusion by heatmap-weighted average.
+Python scripts for multi-view 3D skeletons fusion using heatmap-weighted average.

+The 3D skeletons are obtained from state-of-art single-view 3D human pose estimation network.
+Single-view methods are usually suffered from occlusion thus results in inaccurate and oscillated outputs.

-The 2D heat map for each frame is retrieved from OpenPose/HRnet and is used as confidence for merging corresponding 3D joints from multi-view.
+To overcome this issue by leveraging multi-view information, we retrieve 2D heat map for each frame from OpenPose/HRnet and use it as confidence for merging corresponding 3D joints from multi-view.

 The oscillation and uncertainty are greatly redeemed by merging multi-view information.